Jus3yo/SOC-Sim/README.md

 ## How I worked

 Same structure every ticket: alert, hypotheses, evidence, reasoning, verdict, key takeaways, evidence used.
 Always wrote a malicious hypothesis and a benign hypothesis before looking at evidence, so I wasn't just confirming a first guess.
-Re-scored severity at the end using impact x confidence instead of trusting the auto-rating — that's why CLD-0203 went from Low to S3, and why CLD-0205 went from Medium to S3.
+Re-scored severity at the end using impact x confidence instead of trusting the auto-rating; that's why CLD-0203 went from Low to S3, and why CLD-0205 went from Medium to S3.

 ## What I found — Shift 1